rantahar/introduction-to-mpi/_episodes/05-parallel-paradigms.md

 Because every worker rank needs to communicate with the manager, the bandwidth of the manager rank can become a bottleneck if adminstrative works need a lot of information (there is a similarity to a real life).
 This can happen if the manager needs to send the smaller databases (divided from the one big databases) to the worker ranks.
 But this is a waste of resources and is not a suitable solution for EP problem.
 Instead, it's better to have a parallel file system so that each worker ranks can access the necessary part of the big databases independently.

-### General Parallel Problem (Non-EP Problems)
+### General Parallel Problems (Non-EP Problems)

 As we discussed in the 1st lesson, in general not all the parts of a serial code can be parallelized.
+So, one needs to identify which part of a serial code is parallelizable.
+In science and technology, many numerical computations can be defined on a regular structured data (e.g., partial differential equation on 3-D space using a finite difference method).
+In this case, one needs to consider how to decompose the domain so that many CPU's (or cores) can work in parallel.

 #### Domain Decomposition